 Called Forbes Road, the new trail was blazed between June and November 1758.
 Colonel Henry Bouquet, Forbes’ second-in-command, worked ahead of the advancing army to make the improvements and widen the old bridle path.
 Surmounting rough terrain including the Allegheny Mountains and Laurel Ridge, it took so long to complete that the British did not approach Fort Duquesne until November 24th, when an army would typically suspend operations and move into winter quarters.

 Along with Braddock’s Road, Forbes Road was one of the two great western land routes that the British cut through the mid-Atlantic backcountry during the French and Indian War.
 It made communication and trade easier between the eastern and western portions of the colony and provided an important route west for settlers going to the Ohio Country.
-Today, anyone who has traveled the Pennsylvania Turnpike between Harrisburg and Pittsburgh has followed in the footsteps of Forbes’s army.
+Today, anyone who has traveled the Pennsylvania Turnpike between Fort Littleton and Breezewood has followed in the footsteps of Forbes’s army.